THE INCOME TEST

 What is considered income?
 Virtually every form of income is considered countable.
 Social Security, pensions, disability benefits, all or a portion of some VA benefits, interest income, non-taxable income, dividends, IRA or other qualified plan distributions, income from annuities, income from ongoing business concerns or income producing property, and any other income the applicant may be receiving is countable income with rare exceptions.
 In some cases gifts to the applicant can be considered income.

-The Community Spouse at home may retain a minimum of $2,289 and a maximum of $3,716 of monthly gross joint marital income.
-In other words, if the Community Spouse’s income is less than $2,289 per month he/she is entitled to that portion of her/his spouse’s income that will make up the shortfall before any payments to a nursing home or other Patient Responsibility are maid.
+The Community Spouse at home may retain a minimum of $2,644 and a maximum of $3,948 of monthly gross joint marital income.
+In other words, if the Community Spouse’s income is less than $2,644 per month he/she is entitled to that portion of her/his spouse’s income that will make up the shortfall before any payment to a nursing home or to other Patient Responsibility is made.

-If Shirley has high shelter expenses, and shows evidence of same, she may then be able to receive more of her husband’s income to bring her total income to the maximum of $3,217.
+If Shirley has high shelter expenses, and shows evidence of same, she may then be able to receive more of her husband’s income up to the maximum of their combined total monthly income or $3,948, whichever is less.

 Once the Income test is met, the applicant must pass the Asset test.